lizzhang-spec/SGA-GANs/README.md

 Multi-Optimiser Training for GANs based on Evolutionary Computation.

 # Descriptions
 The codes provided above are only for BEGAN.
-For the other four models—GAN, DCGAN, WGAN, and WGAN-GP—we implemented them based on <br /> [this repository](https://github.com/eriklindernoren/PyTorch-GAN)
+For the other four models—GAN, DCGAN, WGAN, and WGAN-GP—we implemented them based on [this repository](https://github.com/eriklindernoren/PyTorch-GAN)
 Run search.py first, then train.py

 # Citation